apache/maven/src/site/markdown/cache.md

 Given all the information above, the Incremental Maven is recommended to use in scenarios when productivity and performance are in priority.
 Typical cases are:

 * Continuous integration.
-In conjunction with remote cache incremental Maven could drastically reduce build times, validate pull requests faster and reduce load on CI nodes
+In conjunction with remote cache, the extension could drastically reduce build times, validate pull requests faster and reduce load on CI nodes
 * Speedup developer builds.
 By reusing cached builds developers could verify changes much faster and be more productive.
   No more `-DskipTests` and similar.